LLNL/TopoMS/README.md

 analysis.

 If you use TopoMS, please cite the following publication.
-* H Bhatia, A G Gyulassy, V Lordi, J E Pask, V Pascucci, and P-T Bremer, "TopoMS: Comprehensive Topological Exploration for Molecular and Condensed-Matter Systems," Journal of Computational Chemistry, to appear. doi:10.1002/jcc.25181.
+* H Bhatia, A G Gyulassy, V Lordi, J E Pask, V Pascucci, and P-T Bremer, "TopoMS: Comprehensive Topological Exploration for Molecular and Condensed-Matter Systems," Journal of Computational Chemistry, vol. 39, issue 16, pp 936–952, June 2018. [doi:10.1002/jcc.25181](https://doi.org/10.1002/jcc.25181).

 TopoMS can be used as a command-line tool (`./topoms`) or with a GUI (`./topoms-ui`), where the latter also enables an interactive exploration of